samicemalone/tv/README.txt

    -p PLAYER, --player PLAYER
       Sets the media player to use.
 The default is "vlc".
-The list of available media players is towards the start of the DESCRIPTION section.
+The list of available media players is available under the OPTIONS section.

    -r [NO], --random [NO]
       Selects random episode(s) from the EPISODES range given.
 If NO is omitted,